 Stocks & Shares / Pension Funds

-A good option for people with significant investment holdings who would like to put them to use without cashing them in.
-This solution will involve a private bank assessing your portfolio, specifically what types of investment you have, and then offering a percentage of the total value back to you in the form of a loan.
+This is an attractive option for those who have significant investment holdings and would like to put them to use without cashing them in.
+This solution will involve a private bank assessing your portfolio – specifically what types of investment you have – and then offering a percentage of the total value back to you in the form of a loan.

 Fine Art / Jewellery